Directed Polymers and Interfaces in Disordered Media: Field Theory for Interfaces in Random Media

-In the replica symmetric ans\"atze framework, the dominant term of the series that represents the average free energy can be view as an Euclidean field theory for a $k$-component scalar field.
+In the symmetric ansatz framework, all the series that represents the average free energy can be viewed as an Euclidean field theory for a $k$-component scalar field.
 Defining the $k$-vector field $\Phi(x)$ with the components $\varphi_{1}(x),\varphi_{2}(x),...,\varphi_{k}(x)$, we can write the effective Hamiltonian as

 where $\Phi^{T}(x)$ stands for the transpose of the $k$-vector $\Phi(x)$.
-In view of Eqs. (\ref{heff223}) and (\ref{aa1111}), the kernel $D(x-y;k)$ is
+In view of Equations (\ref{heff223}) and (\ref{aa1111}), the~ kernel $D(x-y;k)$ is

 where ${\mathbb {I}}_{k}$ is the $k$-dimensional identity matrix and ${\mathbb{M}}_{k}$ is the square $k$-dimensional matrix with all elements 1 \cite{duplantier}.